sakshi6557/roman-numeral-converter/README.md

 ![image](https://github.com/user-attachments/assets/52b8371d-e01f-4a9d-b02d-3710fabdb736)

-The index.html file in the coverage folder
+The index.html file in the coverage folder shows the total coverage of code in the testcases

 ![image](https://github.com/user-attachments/assets/82bd5aca-a25d-4901-8a81-727e00606c5c)